Flaming chalice: Origins

 After 1941, the flaming chalice symbol spread throughout Unitarianism in America and the rest of the world.
 This spread continued after Unitarians in North America merged with Universalists to form the Unitarian Universalist Association.
 The symbol gradually became more than a printed logo.
 By the 1960s, people like Fred Weideman of Dearborn, Michigan, were making flaming chalice jewelry.
 Some congregations began displaying the symbol in their worship spaces.
 At some point, three-dimensional chalices were made to be lit during worship services, but the origin(s) of this usage remains obscure.

+Former President of the UUA John A. Buehrens has stated: The chalice is cruciform, but set off center within circles, just as the Universalists once represented their Christian heritage as but one part of a larger, more universal whole.
+Its light evokes the eternal flame in the ancient temple at Jerusalem, as well as the lamp of reason, and the flames on the many altars of faith--all very real sources of our living tradition.